layer5io/docs/content/en/cloud/self-hosted/white-labeling/_index.md

 The Layer5 Cloud dashboard can be customized with your own branding, including your full-sized logo, logo mark, and color scheme.

-Visit the Layer5 Cloud dashboard and navigate to the settings page to customize the theme.

 {{< cardpane >}}
 {{% card header="Dashboard Example" footer="<i>Example: CNCF branding on Dashboard</i>" %}}
 This example includes a custom branding with colors and full-sized logo.